Are we on thin ice?

 February 22, 2024

-The signing ceremony brought together esteemed individuals from various organizations, including Aboitiz Foundation President Ginggay Hontiveros-Malvar and CGADSTL Director of the Philippine Coast Guard Auxiliary, Auxiliary Commodore Mark Llandro Mendoza.
-Also present were Coast Guard Commodore Geronimo Tuvilla, Coast Guard District Commander, and Aboitiz Foundation Chief Operating Officer Mardi Mapa-Suplido.
-Notably absent from the photo was Atty.
+The signing ceremony was joined by (from left) Aboitiz Foundation President Ginggay Hontiveros-Malvar, CGADSTL (Coast Guard Auxiliary District Southern Tagalog) Director of the Philippine Coast Guard Auxiliary, Auxiliary Commodore Mark Llandro Mendoza, Coast Guard Commodore Geronimo Tuvilla, Coast Guard District Commander, and Aboitiz Foundation Chief Operating Officer Mardi Mapa-Suplido.
+Not in photo: Atty.
 Mischele Sta.
 Ana, Aboitiz Land Senior Assistant Vice President, Legal and Corporate Affairs.

-In a significant stride toward enhancing community development, the Philippine Coast Guard Auxiliary (PCGA), Aboitiz Land, and Aboitiz Foundation formalized their commitment through the signing of a Memorandum of Understanding (MOU) on February 19, 2024.
-This pivotal collaboration underscores a collective dedication to addressing critical elements of environmental sustainability, livelihood enhancement, and disaster response.
+In a significant move to bolster community development efforts, the Philippine Coast Guard Auxiliary (PCGA), Aboitiz Land, and Aboitiz Foundation inked a Memorandum of Understanding (MOU) on February 19, 2024.
+This landmark collaboration underscores a shared commitment to addressing critical aspects of environmental sustainability, livelihood programs, and disaster response.

-Led by Aboitiz Land, the partnership acknowledges the pivotal role organizations play in sustaining ecosystems and livelihoods, emphasizing the promotion of biodiversity and responsible environmental practices.
+The partnership, spearheaded by Aboitiz Land, recognizes the role of organizations in sustaining ecosystems and livelihoods, emphasizing the importance of promoting biodiversity and responsible environmental practices.

-Environmental sustainability stands as a central pillar of the MOU, reflecting a shared resolve to preserve the diverse ecosystems of the Philippines.
-By harnessing the expertise and manpower of the PCGA in conjunction with Aboitiz’s resources, the alliance aims to implement initiatives that safeguard clean surroundings and promote sustainable practices.
+Environmental sustainability is a cornerstone of the memorandum, symbolizing a shared commitment to preserving the diverse ecosystems of the Philippines.
+Leveraging the expertise and manpower provided by PCGA alongside Aboitiz’s resources, the partnership aims to implement initiatives that safeguard clean surroundings and promote sustainable practices.

-Furthermore, the collaboration extends its reach to encompass livelihood enhancement programs, aiming to empower local communities.
-Leveraging the PCGA’s grassroots reach and Aboitiz’s corporate social responsibility initiatives, the partnership seeks to bolster economic well-being through skill development programs and sustainable economic activities.
+Moreover, the collaboration extends its impact to livelihood programs, aiming to empower local communities.
+By leveraging the PCGA’s grassroots reach and Aboitiz’s corporate social responsibility initiatives, the partnership seeks to enhance economic well-being through skill development programs and sustainable economic activities.

-The Philippine Coast Guard Auxiliary has long stood as a steadfast partner to Aboitiz Land, particularly in its pawikan conservation projects and outreach and disaster response efforts in Luzon and Cebu.
+The Philippine Coast Guard Auxiliary has been Aboitiz Land’s steadfast partner for its pawikan conservation projects, and outreach and disaster response activities in Luzon and Cebu.

-Recognizing the paramount importance of effective disaster response, the partners commit to fortifying community resilience.
-Through joint training programs and infrastructure development, the collaboration endeavors to enhance disaster preparedness and response mechanisms in local communities.
+Recognizing the importance of effective disaster response, the partners pledge to strengthen community resilience.
+Through joint training programs and infrastructure development, the collaboration aims to bolster disaster preparedness and response mechanisms in local communities.

-The signing of the memorandum underscores the vital role of public-private partnerships in addressing national challenges.
-By prioritizing environmental sustainability, livelihood enhancement, and disaster response, the partnership sets a commendable example of how collective endeavors can positively impact Filipino communities, nurturing their well-being and resilience amidst evolving challenges.
+The memorandum signing underscores the significance of public-private partnerships in addressing national challenges.
+By focusing on environmental sustainability, livelihood programs and disaster response, the partnership sets a positive example of how collective efforts can benefit Filipino communities, fostering their well-being and resilience amidst evolving challenges.

 ###